Azure-Samples/azd-ai-starter-basic/README.md

     azd auth login
     ```

-3. Add an agent... 🚧 **Work in Progress**
+3. Download a sample agent from GitHub:

+    ```shell
+    azd ai agent init -m <repo-path-to-agent.yaml>
+    ```

+You'll find agent samples in the [`foundry-samples` repo](https://github.com/azure-ai-foundry/foundry-samples/tree/main/samples/microsoft/python/getting-started-agents/hosted-agents).

 ## Guidance

 ### Region Availability

 This template does not use specific models.
 The model deployments are a parameter of the template.
 Each model may not be available in all Azure regions.
-Check for [up-to-date region availability of Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/reference/region-support) and in particular the [Agent Service](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/concepts/model-region-support?tabs=global-standard).
+Check for [up-to-date region availability of Microsoft Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/reference/region-support) and in particular the [Agent Service](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/concepts/model-region-support?tabs=global-standard).

 ## Resource Clean-up